rgabs/rgabs.github.io/_posts/2018-10-19-unit-testing-redux-containers-the-better-way-using-jest.markdown

     Usually a container component file contains a react component which is passing down props to its children and/or rendering children based on the props.
 This component reads the props from mapStateToProps and mapDispatchToProps and uses them to render the UI.
 Here we need to test whateve logic/UI the component has.
 It should be tested like any other react component using jest/enzyme etc.

-    While testing the component. we should **not** be worried if the props are being passed from mapStateToProps or mapDispatchToProps(that's the job of connect and its already tested :)).
+    While testing the component. we should **not** be worried if the props are being passed from mapStateToProps or mapDispatchToProps(that's the job of connect and its already tested).

-Now go ahead and enjoying writing tests without worrying about boilerplate code in redux containers :)
+Now go ahead and enjoying writing tests without worrying about boilerplate code in redux containers  😎

-CHEERS!!
+CHEERS !!

 <div style="text-align:center">
   <img src="/static/img/cheers.gif" style="width: 70%;display:inline-block;text-align:'left'" vspace="20">
 </div>

-Don't forget to clap if you like the blog.
+Don't forget to recommend if you like the blog.

 ## References
 1. https://gist.github.com/rgabs/1afa3f0058baf0d491a24d096f6085c7